shirhatti/EntityFramework.Docs/ef/platforms/uwp/getting-started.md

    ````

+> [!TIP]
-Tip: If you make future changes to your model, you can use the `Add-Migration` command to scaffold a new migration to apply the corresponding changes to the database.
+> If you make future changes to your model, you can use the `Add-Migration` command to scaffold a new migration to apply the corresponding changes to the database.
 Any pending migrations will be applied to the local database on each device when the application starts.EF uses a `__EFMigrationsHistory` table in the database to keep track of which migrations have already been applied to the database.

 ## Use your model